 - A. Annuitant is living If a request for specific information is received from a person or organizations not listed in this section or as a "routine uses" recipient, forward the request to P&S RAC or to DSUBD if the request is for medical evidence. - B. Annuitant is deceased The Privacy Act does not prohibit the disclosure of information about deceased individuals (such as employees, spouses, or widows), but it does not permit the unauthorized release of information about former annuitants (such as children) who are not known to be deceased.
 Information about deceased individuals may be furnished.
-Most requests concerning deceased individuals are received from relatives interested in settling an estate, compiling a family tree (See http:// www.rrb.gov/general.html for information on these request), or other family-related matters.
+Most requests concerning deceased individuals are received from relatives interested in settling an estate, compiling a family tree (Click here for information on these request), or other family-related matters.